TheDarven/taupegun/README.md

 # TaupeGun

-If you want use the this source code or a part of this, read **LICENCE** file.
+If you want use the this source code or a part of this, read **LICENSE** file.

 The plugin was made for the **spigot-1.8.8.8-R0.1-SNAPSHOT-latest version**.
 A big thank you to UltiXstorm and yukimoki for their help on mathematical problems that I had.